 2011: The U.S. ranks 23rd in PISA science score

-If that’s not the greatest threat we, as a nation face, what is?
+If teachers aren’t the greatest threat we as a nation face, who and/or what really is?